jsn/sillyscheme/README.rst

 Status
 ======

-**Update: July 18, 2010: The minimum viable feature set implemented.
+..
+Note:: **July 18, 2010**: The minimum viable feature set implemented.
    It's rough around the edges, but all the big things are in place and seem to work.
-Took me 5 days to get here, by git log.**
+Took me 5 days to get here, by git log.

 Latest achievements:
     * NBU Software proudly presents: Mark-and-sweep stop-the-world